 mtDNA is passed intact, ie without any mixing, so if two people find an exact match, it indicates they share a common ancestor.

+What cannot be determined, however, is whether that common ancestor was a recent one, or many many centuries and generations back.
 For this reason, and the fact that women's names traditionally change with each generation (when they adopt their husband's family name), mtDNA testing isn't usually used to see if people are related to one another or to find common ancestors.

 While it hasn't, therefore, been much used for family history purposes, recent scientific discoveries suggest this may be about to change.

 Autosomal DNA is usually abbreviated to atDNA.
 Testing of atDNA is carried out on the 'numbered' chromosones (each person has 22 pairs of these), rather than the two sex chromosomes X & Y (each person has a pair of just one of these).
 About 50% of your autosomal DNA is inherited from each of your parents, so testing reports on your combined ancestry from both of them.

 One of the reasons autosomal DNA testing has become so popular among consumers since its introduction around 10 years ago is that these types of DNA tests can reveal a person's DNA heritage.